 May assist Research Coordinators and fiscal staff in ensuring proper billing of research charges.

-Bachelor's Degree in Life Sciences or related field plus 1 year of experience in the medical or research field.
+Bachelor's Degree in life sciences or relevant field plus a minimum of 1 year of experience in the medical or research field.

 Strong computer skills and competency with Microsoft Office software.

 Strong attention to detail and ability to multi-task, organize and prioritize multiple projects.